 The Present Perfect has / have done analytical and synthetic (in adverbial clauses of time)

-As seen from the tables 2 and 3, future tense may appear in the common and in the continuous aspect so, there are eight tense-aspect forms denoting future.
-Besides four future tense forms there are four more: Future in the Past, Future Continuous in the Past, Future Perfect in the Past and Future Perfect Continuous in the Past, i.e., future from the past viewpoint.
+As seen from Tables 2 and 3, future tense may appear in the common and in the continuous aspect so, there are eight tense-aspect forms denoting the future.
+Besides four future tense forms, there are four more: Future in the Past, Future Continuous in the Past, Future Perfect in the Past and Future Perfect Continuous in the Past, i.e., future from the past viewpoint.
 These forms are used chiefly in subordinate clauses depending on a main clause having its predicate verb in one of the past tenses.
 In this sentence would is used as the past of will.

 Tom said that he would lend Ann some money.
 Tom dediki, o Ənəbirazpulverəcək.

-Unlike English, in Azerbaijani in subordiate clauses of composite complex sentences the verb used in the future remains unchanged.
+Unlike English, in Azerbaijani in subordinate clauses of composite complex sentences the verb used in the future remains unchanged.
 The second difference is in the way of their formation.
-In English the future tenses in the past are formed analytically i.e., by means of the auxiliary verb “would”, while in Azerbaijani synthetically: by adding the grammatical inflection “acaq” or “əcək” to the root of the verb.
+In English the future tenses in the past are formed analytically i.e., using the auxiliary verb “would”, while in Azerbaijani synthetically: by adding the grammatical inflection “acaq” or “əcək” to the root of the verb.
 However, they can be found in independent clauses as well.

 Police were treating the incident as a tragic accident.
 An inquest would be held that Tuesday.